Dahegam: Demographics

 The taluka has different kinds of communities living in great harmony.
 Koli Community is the majority in the Dehgam Taluka.
 Though the Dahegam has different religious communities, all are living in unity.
 There are two big statues in this town, one of Babasaheb Ambedkar and the other of Sardar Vallabhbhai Patel.
-Dahegam is also famous for its Amin Community.
+Dahegam is also famous for its (Leuva)Patel Community.

 Transport

 Nandol Dehegam railway station is situated on Ahmedabad–Udaipur Line under the Ahmedabad railway division.